michaelmajgaard/cvault/README.md

 # cvault
-Command line password manager written i C. Uses OTP encryption.
+Command line password manager written i C. Uses xor OTP encryption.
 Probably shouldn't be used for anything important.
 Was fun to write though.

 ```
 usage: